silver-sat/Radio_Board/README.md

 ![Unassembled front radio board photograph](RB01_front.png) Radio board front view

-SilverSat's Radio Board is a custom-designed Adafruit Metro and Arduino® compatible controller with an integrated 1-watt digital radio transceiver.
-It serves as an Internet gateway that connects our Avionics and Payload boards to the Internet through a ground station.
-It can also control one of each an [Endurosat Antenna Board](https://www.endurosat.com/cubesat-store/cubesat-antennas/uhf-antenna/) and [1U solar panel](https://www.endurosat.com/cubesat-store/cubesat-solar-panels/1u-solar-panel-z/).
+SilverSat's Radio Board is our custom-designed Arduino®-compatible prototype satellite data transceiver and internet gateway for 430-450 MHz.

-This repository contains the board design in KiCad 6.0, PDF, and various 3D formats.
-It also contains bills of materials, relevant component datasheets, and a thermal model in a Microsoft® Excel scpreadsheet.
+This repository contains the board design in KiCad 6.0 with relevant design files and images.

 # Setup
 1. If you haven't already done so, download and install KiCad 6.0 from their website, https://www.kicad.org/download/.
 Depending on your system and Internet connection, than may take several hours.